palevell/palevell.github.io/offers/_posts/2019-07-12-free-idle-tweeps-rpt.md

 ---
 layout:     post
-title:      Free Idle Tweeps Report
+title:      Free Idle Tweeps Report (Expired)
 date:       2019-07-12 14:09:35-04:00
 categories: offers
 permalink:  /offers/free-idle-tweeps-report/
 excerpt:    Get your free Idle Tweeps Report
 ---

-# Get Your Free Idle Tweeps Report
+# Get Your Free Idle Tweeps Report (Offer Expired)

 If the tweeps you follow become inactive, they can affect the algorithms Twitter uses to get your tweets seen by others.